 Carroll left to join the Coasters in 1958 but the group persevered, eventually signing with Mercury.
 Carroll has re-formed the Cadillacs in recent years. ~ Bill Dahl, All-Music Guide

 The only major Capris hit, the romantic "There's a Moon Out Tonight," is a New York street-corner harmony classic.
 Doo-wop was back in fashion by 1961, and it was no longer limited to R&B aggregations.
+The Capris met while playing baseball for St. Anthony's High School in New York in 1957.
 Led by Nick Santo (born Nick Santamaria in 1941), the Capris named themselves after the Isle of Capri in Italy.
 The Queens, NY, natives originally cut "There's a Moon Out Tonight" for the obscure Planet imprint in 1958, but when the song was reissued on Lost Nite (and eventually on Old Town) it became a national smash its second time around in early 1961.
 After many moons out of the spotlight, the Capris came back triumphantly in 1981 with an album on Ambient Sound and an appearance on the PBS-TV series "Soundstage." ~ Bill Dahl, All-Music Guide

 This five-man group formed in 1955 in Manhattan, influenced by local high school stars (the Kodoks, the Crests, the Schoolboys, and the Keynotes).
 After school harmonizing led to the Cellos making a $4 demo, which in true Hollywood movie tradition got them a recording contract!
 Though their moment in the spotlight was relatively brief, hitting the charts with their first single -- "Rang Tang Ding Dong (I Am the Japanese Sandman)" -- their street-corner sound nonetheless exemplifies New York doo-wop in its earliest stages. ~ Cub Koda, All-Music Guide